svetaku/Anime-Review-Analysis/README.md

 3. *data_analysis.ipynb* \
 Visual Analysis: The cleaned data is then utilized to generate insightful visualizations using Seaborn.
 These visualizations provide an overview of distribution of reviews per show, reviews lengths, and ratings.

+*I collected this data in order to perform aspect-based sentiment analysis on it and ideally build a keyword recommender system.
+Will be posting updates*